How To Install Lagun Table on Ford Transit Driver/Passenger Seat

 Updated:

 Today we install a Lagun table to the passenger/driver seat of our Ford Transit van.
-We mount the Lagun system to the Transit’s B-Pillar.
+We mount the Lagun Leg System to the Transit’s B-Pillar.
 It’s a simple project that can be completed in a few minutes using our aluminum mount plate, or in a few hours if you choose to go the full DIY route.
 We documented the entire fabrication and installation process so you can follow along.
 Let’s go!

 Lagun Table Installation into Ford Transit B-Pillar-6 (Over Seat)